 Food and accommodations are not included in the cost to attend CMTC.
 The contestant registration base fee includes access to the convention, all seminars and workshops throughout convention weekend, access to all dance and theme parties, having your photo featured in the CMTC program book (provided it meets the submission requirements and is received by the deadline date), and a certificate of participation.
 There is also the opportunity for callbacks and trophies for top contestants.

 Attendees are advised to book accommodations directly through CMTC’s host venue before the deadline date.
 Be sure to request accommodations within CMTC’s room block to receive a discounted rate.
 A limited number of accommodations are available within this discounted room block.
 Once the room block reaches capacity, the hotel will only have rooms available at the regular rack rate; therefore, CMTC advises contestants and visitors to book their hotel rooms as soon as possible.
-For more information, please visit the Host Hotel page of CMTC’s website.
+For more information, contestants should refer to their registration confirmation email or visit the Host Hotel section found on the Convention Info page of CMTC’s website.

 Due to the upfront nature of event costs (e.g., hosting audition and free information seminars, hotel venue commitment, room block reservations, staging, sound and lighting, event security, flying in agents and other dignitaries from international markets, publishing and printing promotional material and program books, and year-round event planning staff costs), we have a uniform policy that registration fees are non-refundable and non-transferable.
 This policy stays in effect whether you are injured, have an unexpected business trip, family emergency, illness, pregnancy, etc. We know that plans change and unexpected things come up, but we feel it is most fair to apply a uniform policy to all, instead of an arbitrary line of who merits a refund and who doesn’t.
 All participants acknowledge and accept this policy during the registration process.

-While refunds are not possible, you can request to defer your registration for one (1) calendar year.
+While refunds are not possible, contestants who register in 2023 can request to defer their registration for one (1) calendar year.
 Under extenuating circumstances, and at the discretion of CMTC only, a credit may be given towards the next convention.
-To defer your registration, you must pay your registration fees in full on or before March 1, 2020.
-You must then complete the Request to Transfer Form (the password for this form can be found in your registration confirmation email).
+To defer your registration, you must pay your registration fees in full on or before March 1, 2023.
+You must then complete the Request to Transfer Form found in the password-protected CMTC 2023 Contestant Hub (the password to this page can be found in your contestant confirmation email).
 The date on which you submit the Request to Transfer Form will determine the percentage of your registration fees that will be carried over to the next convention: